hughmandeville/hncards/README.md

 [![Hacker News](hnui-ss.png)](https://hughmandeville.github.io/hnui)

-## Architecture
+## Overview

-The project consists of a React App and a Go script that gets the top stories from the [Hacker News API](https://github.com/HackerNews/API) and adds some Open Graph fields (image, icon, title, and description).
+The project consists of a React App to show the data and a Go script to get the data.

+The Go script gets the top stories from the [Hacker News API](https://github.com/HackerNews/API) and adds some Open Graph fields (image, icon, title, and description).
 It calls the [GitHub API](https://docs.github.com/en/rest) to upload the data file ([hn_topstories.json](client/public/hn_topstories.json)) to GitHub.

 ## GitHub Pages